Ashed2127/FT-Project/README.md

-## our final project FT system for lewi cafe
+## Food ordering and Table reservation system for lewi cafe.

 ## Project setup(to install node modules and dependencies)
 ```